Manufacturing 4.0 technology investment program, ch 119

 Purpose and Summary

-Pursuant to 2021 Iowa Acts, Senate File 619, the IEDA proposes to establish and administer a Manufacturing 4.0 Technology Investment Program.
+Pursuant to 2021 Iowa Acts, Senate File 619, IEDA is establishing and will administer a Manufacturing 4.0 Technology Investment Program.
 The purpose of the program is to assist with projects intended to lead to the adoption of, and integration of, smart technologies into existing manufacturing operations located in the state.

 After analysis and review of this rule making, no impact on jobs has been found.